 More memories flooded: pool parties, tree houses, epic bicycling from Newton to Amesbury, Ty being staked down outside his sandbox, trips to Tennessee, to the mountains, the beaches, the lighthouses, her bucket list including a trip to Alaska, the various injuries she nursed, her herd of elephants, knitting and crocheting hundreds of hats for soldiers and children, putting miles on her favorite rocker reading book after book.

 Mom was private, never wanting to be burdensome or bothersome.
 Always wanted to be useful, helpful.
 She was loved by many.
 Old friends and family from New Hampshire, and new ones from Cleveland, will miss her wit and wisdom as well as her baking.
 She wanted those things we did not take from her apartment to be donated to a women’s shelter, and would want any love offerings to be similarly made.
 She made her own final arrangements and organized all her papers.
 She wanted no services.
 No fanfare.
 But our time together, her children, in our remembrances, had our own private services.

-To send flowers to Lorraine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lorraine Emerson, please visit our floral store.